azaj01/pipelex/docs/pages/build-reliable-ai-workflows-with-pipelex/executing-pipelines-with-inputs.md

 # Executing Pipelines with Inputs

 When you run a Pipelex pipeline from Python, you often need to provide input data.
-The `input_memory` parameter gives you a flexible and intuitive way to pass data to your pipelines.
+The `inputs` parameter gives you a flexible and intuitive way to pass data to your pipelines.

 This guide explains the different formats you can use and when to use each one.

-## Understanding input_memory
+## Understanding inputs

-The `input_memory` parameter accepts a dictionary where:
+The `inputs` parameter accepts a dictionary where:

 - **Keys** are the input variable names (matching the `inputs` defined in your pipeline)
 - **Values** can be provided in multiple formats for convenience

-Under the hood, `input_memory` uses this type definition:
+Under the hood, `inputs` uses this type definition:

 ```python
 StuffContentOrData = dict[str, Any] | StuffContent | list[Any] | str